jh3nd3rs0n/jargyle/README.md

 This README file discusses how to get started in contributing and building Jargyle.
-For detailed examples and usage instructions including how to use Jargyle with SOCKS5, please refer to the
+For detailed examples and usage instructions including how to use Jargyle, please refer to the
 [project website](https://jh3nd3rs0n.github.io/jargyle).

 ## Contributing Guidelines